jafossum/EmoncmsClients/README.md

     // Put time calculations between interrupts here
 ```

-## EmonCMS Clients
+## EmonCMS Client
 ### HTTP Client
-The HTTP client made uses the EmonCMS HTTP API directly, and is the most complete client in this repository.
-This uses HTTP GET Requests directly against emoncms.org, with the private *API_WRITE_KEY* from your EmonCMS account to update the values.
+The HTTP client made uses the EmonCMS HTTP API, with the private *API_WRITE_KEY* from your EmonCMS account to update the values.

-### MQTT Client
-The MQTT Client is based on  having a running MQTT server in your home automation system that can communicate with your emoncms.org account.
-This is copied from other examples on the web, and has not been completed, but is referenced here for example.

 ### EmonCMS.org
 Example for monitoing data representation on emoncms.org